 A faculty member at the Goldman School of Public Policy, UC Berkeley, since 1971, David Kirp, professor of the Graduate School, is a policy consultant and a contributing writer to the New York Times as well as an academic.
 In his seventeen books and scores of articles, in both the popular press and scholarly journals, he has tackled some of America’s biggest social problems, including affordable housing, access to health, gender discrimination and AIDS.
 Throughout his career, his main focus has been on education and children’s policy, from cradle to college and career.
 His latest book, Improbable Scholars: The Rebirth of a Great American School System and a Strategy for America's Schools, was named outstanding book of 2013 by the American Education Research Association.
 The book chronicles how an urban school district has brought poor Latino immigrant children, many of them undocumented, into the education mainstream.
 His previous book, Kids First: Five Big Ideas for Transforming the Lives of Children, makes a powerful argument for building systems of support that reach from cradle to college and career.
 It won the National School Board Journal award for the best education book of 2011.
 The Sandbox Investment: The Preschool Movement and Kids-First Politics analyzes why early education has emerged as a national priority.
 It received the Association of American Publishers Award for Excellence.
 David Kirp serves as a member of the board of Friends of the Children and on the international advisory committee of Escuela Nueva, a Colombia-based nonprofit that in the past quarter-century has educated millions of children in the developing world.

-To make a gift in support of the prize, please visit the ISSI online giving site and select Kids First—David L. Kirp Prize from the drop-down menu.
+To make a gift in support of the prize, please visit the online giving site and in the "In Honor of:" section list "David Kirp Prize".